 - Having workers involved in teams to review corrective actions elicited by incident investigations, audits, inspections, etc. Trained workers can help determine if root causes were adequately identified and if proposed corrective actions were practical and effective.

 - Involving workers in audits and inspections.
 They know the work better than anyone and are the principal beneficiaries of safer operations.

 - Providing systems for workers to readily identify safety problems and improvement opportunities.
 You’ll also need a system to ensure workers receive timely feedback related to their input.

 There really is no limit to how you can engage the workforce in your safety efforts.
-Training development and presentation, job safety analysis, process safety reviews are further examples, but you are only limited by your needs and imagination.
-So, for the sake of safety improvement, and the productivity you only get from engaged employees, let’s stop wasting the talents of our most important assets.
+Training development and presentation, job safety analysis, process safety reviews are a few more examples of processes that benefit from better employee engagement, but you are only limited by your needs and imagination.
+For the sake of safety improvement, and the productivity you only get from engaged employees, let’s stop overlooking our most important assets.